Tag /

 • Children with attention-deficit/hyperactivity disorder (ADHD) often struggle not only with attention and impulsive behavior, but also with the mental skills that help them stay focused and regulate their actions.
 In a randomized clinical trial, researchers tested whether exercise combined with cognitive tasks could support these skills better than aerobic exercise alone.

-The study included 107 children ages 6 to 10 with ADHD from two cities in China.
-For 12 weeks, the children were assigned to one of three groups: an integrated cognitive-motor exercise program, a moderate-intensity aerobic exercise program, or a comparison group that received a short session on the benefits of physical activity, but no structured training.
+The study included 107 children aged 6 to 10 with ADHD.
+For 12 weeks, the children were assigned to one of three groups: an integrated cognitive-motor exercise program, a moderate-intensity aerobic exercise program, or a control group that received a short session on the benefits of physical activity, but no structured training.
 Both exercise groups trained three times a week for 45 minutes.
 The integrated program combined movement drills, ball skills, balance tasks, and hand-skill activities with built-in thinking challenges such as following signals, stopping or starting on cue, doing the opposite of an instruction, remembering a series of movements, and switching between rules.

-• Both exercise programs reduced parent-rated core symptoms of ADHD, including inattention and hyperactivity-impulsivity, with similar improvements in both groups.
+• Both exercise programs reduced parent-rated core symptoms of ADHD compared with the control group, including inattention and hyperactivity-impulsivity, with similar improvements in both exercise groups.

 • The integrated program produced a stronger improvement in a test of inhibitory control, which is the ability to hold back an automatic response (e.g., naming the color of a word instead of reading the word itself).

-• Children in the integrated program improved most on remembering visual information right after viewing it (e.g., looking at a complex picture and then drawing it from memory), suggesting a stronger effect on working memory.
+• Children in the integrated program showed the greatest improvement in remembering visual information right after viewing it (e.g., looking at a complex picture and then drawing it from memory), suggesting a stronger effect on working memory.

 • Memory after a delay improved in both exercise groups, suggesting that physical activity itself may support some forms of memory in ADHD even without added mental challenges.

-• Both active programs improved cognitive flexibility, which is the ability to shift between rules or tasks.
+• Both exercise programs improved cognitive flexibility, the ability to shift between rules or tasks, compared with the control group.

-• Parents also reported greater satisfaction with the integrated program, and no exercise-related adverse events were reported.
+• Parents also reported greater satisfaction with the integrated program than with aerobic exercise alone, and no exercise-related adverse events were reported.

 • As we learn, the connections between brain cells that are being used become stronger.
 But after many hours without rest, this overall buildup can leave the brain with less room to make new, specific changes.
 Scientists have long suggested that sleep helps the brain stay flexible by easing back this buildup, but it has not been clear whether a short daytime nap is enough to do the same.